Full-Time and Half-Time Status: Maximum Unit Loads

 Leave of Absence

-A student may request an authorized Leave of Absence (LOA) from AULA for personal reasons subject to approval by her or his advisor or the Division/Department Chair, and the Registrar.
+A student may request an authorized Leave of Absence (LOA) from AULA for personal reasons subject to approval by the student's advisor or the Division/Department Chair, and the Registrar.
 This allows the student to leave school for a term while still maintaining an official connection with the University.

 While on authorized LOA, the student keeps her or his mail file, stays on the University mailing list and receives official announcements and notices of the next term’s registration.
 A student on LOA does not receive academic advising, and the faculty and Registrar do not process student work.
 A student cannot graduate from the institution while on LOA, nor may a student receive a learning evaluation for any outstanding coursework while on an LOA.

-Students desiring an LOA must complete an official Application for Non-Enrolled Student Status Form, obtain their advisor’s permission and signature on the form and file the form with the Office of the University Registrar through the Integrated Student Services (ISS) office during registration.
+Students desiring an LOA must complete an official Application for Non-Enrolled Student Status Form, obtain their advisor’s permission and signature on the form and file the form with the Office of Integrated Student Services (ISS) during registration.
 Students on financial aid are required to have the signature of the Financial Aid Office as well.
-Students who leave school without filing this form are withdrawn from AULA and cannot reenter without applying for readmission.
+Students who leave school without filing this form may be withdrawn from AULA and may not reenter without applying for readmission.

 A new Application for Non-Enrolled Student Status form is needed each term if the Leave of Absence is extended for more than one term.
 Students may not file for an LOA in their first term of enrollment or in their final term before graduation.
-Contact the ISS office for advisement on this policy.
+Contact the Office of the ISS for advisement on this policy.